ismam-tasnime/Sales-and-profit-analysis/README.md

 ---

-## Dashboard Pages / Workbook Structure

-The Excel workbook contains multiple sheets for analysis and reporting.

 ### 1. Data Sheet

 The *Data* sheet contains the original transaction-level business data.
 This sheet was used as the source table for building Pivot Tables and dashboard visuals.

 ### 2. Pivot/rpivot Sheet

-The *Pivot* sheet contains summarized Pivot Table analysis, including customer type performance, sales amount, profit amount, average sales, and average margin.

-The *rpivot* sheet contains the major Pivot Table calculations used for the dashboard visuals.
-It includes service-wise profit, customer type sales, customer source analysis, city/country sales and profit, and customer type by source.
+The *rpivot/pivot* sheet contains the major Pivot Table calculations used for the dashboard visuals.
+It includes customer type performance, sales amount, profit amount, average sales, and average marginservice-wise profit, customer type sales, customer source analysis, city/country sales and profit, and customer type by source.

 ### 3. Dashboard / rdash Sheet